Papillary Mesothelioma

 Since symptoms are so rare, WDPM is typically found during surgery for other medical conditions unrelated to papillary mesothelioma.

-WDPM Diagnosis
+Diagnosing WDPM

 Since symptoms are so rare, WDPM is usually found during surgery or an exam for other conditions unrelated to papillary mesothelioma, such as a pelvic exam or an unrelated CT scan.